lwhitelock/ITGlue-Hudu-Migration/README.md

 > This is the Hudu Technologies Fork of an amazing open-source project.
 >
 >The original project was started by Luke Whitelock and often being maintained by Mendy Green and community contributors.
 This fork is tested for and intended to be used with the very newest Hudu versions.
 It includes some features that may not (yet) be present in the main repo, [here](https://github.com/lwhitelock/ITGlue-Hudu-Migration).
 It also includes a more rigid minimum Hudu version requirement.
->
->At present, this fork works very well with 2.38.0 and is also being tested against some beta builds.

 > [!CAUTION]
 > Depending on the size of your ITGlue instance, the migration script can take several hours to run.
 As such, it's highly recommended to run the migration script on a Windows Server or a machine that has ***Windows Update and Sleep disabled***